RebelToolbox/RebelDocumentation/tutorials/plugins/editor/making_plugins.rst

 good start.

 Since we're trying to add a new custom dock, we need to create the contents of the dock.
-This is nothing more than a standard Godot scene: just create a new scene in the editor then edit it.
+This is nothing more than a standard Rebel scene: just create a new scene in the editor then edit it.

 For an editor dock, the root node **must** be a :ref:`Control <class_Control>`